Evaluating Treatment Prioritization Rules via Rank-Weighted Average Treatment Effects: Additional Results

 \subsection{Hypothesis Testing and Confidence Intervals}

 An important aspect of RATE metrics is that they provide a natural null hypothesis for testing whether a prioritization rule is useful for identifying subpopulations with heterogeneous treatment effects.
 Consider the null hypothesis $H_0$: $\theta_\alpha(S) \le 0$.
-The hypothesis test $H_0$ described above is sensitive to treatment effect heterogeneity aligned with the prioritization rule $S$.
+A test of this hypothesis is sensitive to treatment heterogeneity aligned with the prioritization rule $S$.

 Additionally, a test of $H_0$ can be interpreted as a test of treatment effect heterogeneity.
 If there is no treatment effect heterogeneity, meaning that $\tau(X) = \tau $ is constant, then $\TOC(u; S) = 0$ for any $u \in (0, 1]$, and so $\theta_\alpha(S) = 0$.
 However, it will not be a powerful test for treatment effect heterogeneity without a good prioritization rule.
 The statistic $\theta_\alpha(S)$ can be zero if there is no treatment effect heterogeneity, or if the prioritization rule $S$ has no relationship with the heterogeneous treatment effects.
 Some may find it advantageous, that instead of simply testing whether heterogeneous treatmenet effects exist, it tests whether the treatment effect is predictable by some prioritzation rule.
 However, those interested in studying whether heterogeneous treatment effects exist regardless of whether or not they can be identified by a prioritization rule should consider tests such as \citet{DingFeMi16}.